TheApplePieGod/Diamond/README.md

 $ cmake --install . --config Release
 ```

 5. This will install Diamond to your PC and allows easy integration with another CMake project.
-Alternatively, the built library files are also stored in the build directory under your specified configuration.
+Alternatively, the built library/exe files are also stored in the build directory under your specified configuration.

 To integrate with another CMake project, include the following lines in your project:
 ```